 Filled with sprinkles and topped with an easy buttercream frosting, these Birthday Donuts are as fun as they are delicious!
 They are also special enough for a birthday or any celebration!
 Bonus: they are easy enough to make any day of the week!
 Whenever you make them, they are sure to create lots of smiles!!Print

 Filled with sprinkles and topped with an easy buttercream frosting, these Birthday Donuts are as fun as they are delicious!
-They are also special enough for a birthday or any celebration!
-Bonus: they are easy enough to make any day of the week!
+They’re perfect for any birthday, celebration or just when you feel like having a fun treat!

 FOR THE BIRTHDAY DONUTS